vwon23/data-pipelines-reference/README.md

 ### Getting Started
 Create .env file in parent folder of this repository for sensitive environment variables such as passwords.
+In addition, user need to configure credentials to login to AWS run locally. (login profile and role used to connect to AWS is defined in docker-compose.override.yml)

 #### Example of .env content:
 env=dev